adamsilver/adamsilver.io-jekyll/_drafts/2024-01-01-outside-in-development.md

 In a distilled linear version of the development pipeline in terms of people, you could represent the relationship as follows: Business is the slave to the user; Product (and UX) is slave to the Business; Test Automation is slave to the Product; Front-end is slave to the Test Automation (in the form of Acceptance tests perhaps); Back-end is slave to the Front-end; APIs are slave to the back-end, and so it continues until you have struck the very center of the earth where you will find the lowest level code that is bearly recogniseable as even a thing.

-If we now apply the same outside-in logic to the technical application architecture, we quickly arrive at where the front-end meets the backend which is, of course the view.
-We front-end developers own the view and the HTML it generates (and the JS and CSS in which the HTML references).
-So we should be defining a fit-for-purpose view model in which to populate the view.
-In terms of HTML this is usally a straightforward task.
-You look at it from the outside, at the visual design, and make a note of the various pieces that you will need to make your view template logic as lean as possible.
-It doesn't matter to the view template, where this data comes from, be it APIs, databases, CMS entrys, static file, or cookies.
-The view template is not concerned by this.
-This is why logic-less templates have become all the rage.
-This Stackoverflow answer explains this well:
+Applying the same outside-in logic to the technical application architecture, we arrive instantly at the front-end-meets-back-end bridge, the view template.
+The view is obviously the remit of the front-end as it generate HTML.
+So the front-end should be defining a fit-for-purpose view model in which to populate the view.
+It is in this sense the backend developers are slave to the front-end.

+To define the view-model is normally simple.
+You look at the content in the context of the visual design and make a note of the properties that will work well in the context of the HTML you will define for it.
+The template isn't concerned with where data comes from, be it APIs, databases, CMS, static JSON/XML, or cookies etc. This is why logic-less templates have become popular, as someone on Stackoverflow states:

 > In the old JSP days, it was very common to have JSP files sprinkled with Java code, which made refactoring much harder, since you had your code scattered.